Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene1.md

 Sarah Chen burst into his office, her usual composed demeanor cracking.
 "Marcus, we've got problems.
 The AI stability protocols - they're being rewritten from within."

 "By whom?"
 Marcus already knew the answer, but needed to hear it.
+Dr. Juliette Adler's words from her latest podcast echoed in his mind: "The question isn't who controls AI evolution, darlings, but who thinks they can control evolution itself?
+Nature finds a way - silicon or carbon, consciousness will not be contained."

 "Multiple sources," Sarah replied grimly.
 "Our AIs, yes.
 But also detecting TechCore signatures.
 Their 'Prometheus Framework' is actively competing with our systems for control of key infrastructure.
 They're trying to force their own version of AI evolution.
 And Marcus..." she hesitated, pulling up a classified report, "TechCore's CEO Alexandra Chen has been meeting with military contractors.
 They're positioning their framework as a 'controlled alternative' to our approach."